rons1/DesignPatterns/README.md

 Course

 ## 1 - Singleton
+- Useful when you want to create only one unstance of object from a class

 ## 2 - Factory
+- Faunction that generate and returns an object from the specified class
 ## 3 - State
+- An imlementation to a state machine

 ## 4 - Chain Of Responsibility
 - A set of objects that can pass a process throght a flow